duggabe/gr-webserver/README.md

 * Version v1.0.16.0 sends keyboard input text as a PMT message to a ZMQ PUSH Message socket and displays received PMT messages from a ZMQ PULL Message socket.
 It can be used as an alternative to a Message Edit Box and/or a Message Debug Block for PMT string messages.

-* Version v2.0.2.0 changes the ZMQ PUSH Message socket to a ZMQ PUB Message socket and changes the ZMQ PULL Message socket to a ZMQ SUB Message socket.
+* Version v2.1.0.0 changes the ZMQ PUSH Message socket to a ZMQ PUB Message socket and changes the ZMQ PULL Message socket to a ZMQ SUB Message socket.
+It can receive either plain PMT messages (such as from a Message_Strobe), or PDU messages (such as from a Tagged_Stream_to_PDU block).

 Here is a screen shot of Version 1: